galexrt/k8s-vagrant-multi-node/docs/prerequisites.md

   * CPU: 1 Core (it is recommended to use at least 2 Cores; `NODE_CPUS`)
   * Memory: 2GB (it is recommended to use more than 2GB; `NODE_MEMORY_SIZE_GB`)

-These resources can be changed by setting the according variables for the `make up` command, see [Variables](#variables) section.
+These resources can be changed by setting the according variables for the `make up` command, see [Configuration / Variables doc page](configuration.md).